 Winter: 30s-40s (occasional 20s), intermittent rain, wind and occasional snow at lower elevations

 Call/email us to get an updated weather forecast for your Adventure area.

 Subject matters include: the natural & cultural history, geology, marine and terrestrial habitats, flora and fauna, and the “nowadays ways of life” of NW Washington depending on the Adventure and your curiosity.

-Adventures cancelled by guests within:
+Tours cancelled or rescheduled by guests within

 Yes, please contact me.

 Do you offer Guided Adventures in any other language?